MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Introduction

 \section{Introduction}

 Time series forecasting plays a vital role in decision-making across a wide range of real-world scenarios, including energy scheduling~\cite{qiu2024tfb}, financial trading~\cite{feng2019temporal}, and healthcare monitoring~\cite{huangtimebase}.
-More generally, TSF can be formulated as learning a mapping from historical time series and associated contextual features, including dynamic features that vary over time (e.g., weather information) and static features that remain invariant across the forecasting horizon (e.g., location attributes) , to future outcomes~\cite{cheng2025comprehensive}.
+More generally, TSF can be formulated as learning a mapping from historical time series and associated contextual features, including dynamic features that vary over time (e.g., weather information) and static features that remain invariant across the forecasting horizon (e.g., location attributes), to future outcomes~\cite{cheng2025comprehensive}.

 Building upon this formulation, TSF methods can be broadly categorized into several groups.
 Early statistical methods predict outcomes under predefined statistical assumptions~\cite{hyndman2008automatic}.
 In contrast, data-driven deep learning approaches replace handcrafted statistical assumptions with automatic feature learning~\cite{lin2025TQNet}.
-Recently, LLM-based approaches leverage the capabilities of LLM for TSF~\cite{ huang2025exploiting}.
+Recently, LLM-based approaches leverage the capabilities of LLMs for TSF~\cite{ huang2025exploiting}.
 These methods can be divided into two primary categories.
-As shown in Figure~\ref{fig:motivation} (a), one line depends on backpropagation to update model weights, as represented by Time-LLM~\cite{jintime}.
+As shown in Figure~\ref{fig:motivation} (a), one line relies on backpropagation to update model weights, typically adapting relatively small-scale LLMs to TSF tasks, as represented by Time-LLM~\cite{jintime}.
 As shown in Figure~\ref{fig:motivation} (b), the other line adopts prompting strategies that directly harness the reasoning ability of large-scale LLMs, including LSTPrompt~\cite{liu2024lstprompt} and TimeReasoner~\cite{cheng2025can}.
 These approaches offer advantages in capturing temporal dependencies with minimal data dependency.